-The Company is advancing other ECs from the OMEGA platform through preclinical studies.
+Beyond HCC and NSCLC, we continue to advance other ECs from the OMEGA platform through preclinical studies.

 Significant Risks and Uncertainties Related to Macroeconomic Conditions

 The global economy, including credit and financial markets, has recently experienced extreme volatility and disruptions, including, for example, severely diminished liquidity and credit availability, rising interest and inflation rates, crises involving banking and financial institutions, declines in consumer confidence, declines in economic growth, and uncertainty about economic stability.
 Unstable market and economic conditions and further disruption created by pandemics or international political unrest, war and terrorism may have serious adverse consequences on our business, financial condition and results of operations.